glennbechdevops/group-exercise-contrasting-architectures/README.md

 Do you think monoliths will re-appear?
 Will we be attending Monocon 2030?

-## Architecture 1 - Modern Serverless Architecture
+## Architecture option 1 - Modern Serverless Architecture

 ![](img/modern.png)